 INDEPENDENT AUDITORS' REPORT 1

 REQUIRED SUPPLEMENTARY INFORMATION:

 Management's Discussion and Analysis (MD&A) 2

 BASIC FINANCIAL STATEMENTS:

 Government-wide Financial Statements:

 Statement of Net Position 5

-Statement of Activities 6
+Statement of Activities e

 Governmental Fund Financial Statements:

 Balance Sheet 7

 Reconciliation of the Balance Sheet to the Statement of Net Position 8

 Statement of Revenues, Expenditures and Changes in Fund Balances 9

 Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances to the Statement of Activities 10

 Notes to the Financial Statements 11

 REQUIRED SUPPLEMENTARY INFORMATION:

 Budgetary Comparison Schedule - General Fund.
 19

-Budgetary Comparison Schedule - Special Revenue Fund.
-20
+Budgetary Comparison Schedule - Special Revenue Fund 20

 Schedules of School's Proportionate Share of the Net Pension Liability 21

 Schedules of School's Contributions.
 22

 ADDITIONAL ELEMENTS:

 Communication with Those Charged with Governance 23

 Management Letter 24

 Independent Auditors' Report on Internal Control Over Financial Reporting and on

 Compliance and Other Matters Required by Government Auditing Standards 25

+Schedule of Findings 26

+School's Response 27

-808-B NW 16th Avenue
+808-B NW 16th Avenue Gainesville, Florida 32601

-Gainesville, Florida